oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * Writing into files
 * Allow modifying file metadata
 * Deleting files
-* Getting list of files in a folder
+* Getting the list of files in a folder

 **Size of this project:** medium (~175 hours)